Food Safety & Permitting

 Food Protection Philosophy

-Food protection is an important aspect of every health department's mandated activities.
-The Fishers Health Department is proud to be one of only a few local health departments in Indiana enrolled in the FDA's Retail Program Standards program.
-This program places a high value on assuring that inspections are focused on areas with the highest impact on food-borne illness prevention.
-This focuses our department on being a public health program with a regulatory component rather than being a regulatory program with a public health component.
+The Fishers Health Department is one of the few in Indiana enrolled in the FDA’s Retail Program Standards program, which ensures inspections focus on areas with the highest impact on foodborne illness prevention.
+This shifts the focus by making the department a public health program with a regulatory component rather than a regulatory program with a public health component.

 Permitting